iMartzen/ansible-role-python-centos-bootstrap/README.md

-Ansible Role: Install Python on newly bootstrapped Ubuntu server
+Ansible Role: Install Python on newly bootstrapped Ubuntu host
 =========

-**Install Python on newly bootstrapped Ubuntu server**
+**Install Python on newly bootstrapped Ubuntu host**

 This Ansible role will install Python on newly bootstrapped host.
 This is usually a new host which you never even SSH-ed to.